Sequential attractors in combinatorial threshold-linear networks: Introduction

 The notion of simply-added splits was introduced in \cite{fp-paper}, where it was shown that fixed points behave particularly nicely in networks that have this structure.
-Here we introduce the more general notion of a simply-added partition.
-The key idea is that all nodes in a component $\tau_i$ are treated identically by each node outside that component.
+Given a graph $G$ and a partition of its nodes into two components, $\{\omega | \tau\}$, we say that $\omega$ is \emph{simply-added} onto $\tau$ if for each $k \notin \omega$, either $k \to j$ for all $j \in \tau$ or $k \not\to j$ for all $j \in \tau$.
+In this case, we say that $\tau$ is \emph{simply-embedded} in $G$.
+Here we introduce the more general notion of a simply-embedded partition.
+The key idea is that all nodes in a component $\tau_i$ are simply-embedded, and thus treated identically by each node outside that component.